The Outlander books and TV series have captured imaginations and hearts across the world, and I’ll be the first to admit that I’m no exception.

 View this post on Instagram

 Also on Hopetoun Estate is Midhope Castle, the location for Lallybroch or Broch Tuarach, the ancestral home of Jamie Fraser.
-This was my personal favourite location!
-As soon as the castle came into view I felt as though I was in the Scottish Highlands, and the resemblance of the exterior to Lallybroch was incredible.
+This was our personal favourite location!
+As soon as the castle came into view we felt as though we were in the Scottish Highlands, and the resemblance of the exterior to Lallybroch was incredible.

 The building is derelict so only the outside can be explored, but this adds to the atmosphere.
 It’s a definite must-see.